BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2020_11_13-python-forking-vs-spawn.md

   - Matplotlib
 ---

-I recently got stuck trying to simultaneously plot multiple figures in Matplotlib as part of our [ash-model-plotting](https://github.com/BritishGeologicalSurvey/ash-model-plotting) library.
+I recently got stuck trying to plot multiple figures in parallel with Matplotlib.
-It took 5 hours to find the simple fix to make it work again.
+It took 5 hours to find a 2-line fix to make it work again.
-It took even more hours to understand what was going wrong and how multiprocessing works.
+Afterwards I spent even more hours learning about multiprocessing to understand what had gone wrong and how the fix worked.
-This post is an attempt to capture some of what I learned.
+This post is an attempt to capture what I learned.

-#### The problem
+### The problem

-Ash Model Plotting produces maps of simulated of volcanic ash clouds at many different times and elevations.
+The British Geological Survey's [Ash Model Plotting](https://github.com/BritishGeologicalSurvey/ash-model-plotting) tool makes maps of simulated of volcanic ash clouds.
+Properties are calculated on a grid of locations for many different times and elevations, resulting in hundreds of maps.
-There can be hundreds of independent maps per simulation so plotting them in parallel is an obvious way to speed them up.
+Creating the maps is [CPU-bound](https://realpython.com/python-concurrency/#how-to-speed-up-a-cpu-bound-program) and each map is independent, so plotting with multiple processes is a logical way to speed it up.

-Python's [multiprocessing pool](https://docs.python.org/3/library/multiprocessing.html) was an easy way to set this up.
+Python's [multiprocessing pool](https://docs.python.org/3/library/multiprocessing.html) makes this easy to set up.
-`pool.map(plot_function, args)` (or `pool.starmap(plot_function, tuples_of_args)` as I needed) sets up multiple processes to call `plot_function` with different arguments in parallel.
+Using `pool.map(plot_function, args)` (or `pool.starmap(plot_function, tuples_of_args)` as I needed) will use multiple processes to call `plot_function` on the different `args` in parallel.

+It didn't take long to configure the code to use the pool for a simple script.
-Unfortunately, when I tried it as part of the test suite, it caused the process to hang/freeze.
+Unfortunately, however, calling the function within the test suite caused _pytest_ to hang/freeze.
 Quitting with _\<ctrl-c\>_ said that it was stuck at `waiter.aquire()`.
+Thus began a long search through Stack Overflow, bug reports and blog posts for a way to make it run.

-#### The answer
+### The fix

-The answer was in the [Why your multiprocessing Pool is stuck (it's full of sharks!)](https://pythonspeed.com/articles/python-multiprocessing/) blog post.
+I eventually found the answer in a blog post called [Why your multiprocessing Pool is stuck (it's full of sharks!)](https://pythonspeed.com/articles/python-multiprocessing/).
-Modifying the code to "spawn" new processes in the multiprocessing pool, instead of using the default "fork" method, fixed my problem.
+It suggested modifying the code to "spawn" new processes in the multiprocessing pool, instead of using the default "fork" method.
 This is as simple as changing:

 ```python